Our Celebrity Edge review details all of the key things you should know about this fabulous ship before booking a sailing with your kids.

 The Grand Bistro/Le Petit Chef

-Le Petit Chef dining involves a dinner spanning several courses that’s interspersed with various animated vignettes that are displayed on the individual tables and plates.
+Le Petit Chef dining involves a dinner spanning several courses that are interspersed with various animated vignettes that are displayed on the individual tables and plates.
 The animation relates to the various dishes that are about to be served, and it fun and entertaining.
 We had enjoyed a different version of this on a prior sailing on a different ship.

 For this sailing, while the animated performance built around the menu theme was obviously intended to appeal to kids, the menu offerings themselves really weren’t.
 So, be sure to check out the menu in advance to make sure you can find something your kids will eat.